How to Access BIOS on Any Windows PC or Laptop Easily

 Acer

-Tap the F2 key repeatedly or hold it down when you power on your ASUS laptop to access BIOS.
+Tap the F2 key repeatedly (or hold it) as you power on your Acer laptop or desktop to access BIOS.
+On some models, Del also works for desktop motherboards.

 ASUS